Updated Mar 06, 2020

-The Electronically Controlled Gravity Feed Infusion set features dynamic flow control and has been designed for safety, accuracy, ease of use and maintenance at 3% the cost of an imported device with similar functionality.
-It is an add-on device and is applicable for use with all existing drip sets.
-A hybrid (mains and solar) battery charging bed caters for rural off-grid settings.
-Furthermore, clinicians will be able to attend to other high priority healthcare needs, with the overall effect of improved patient care and safety.
+The Electronically Controlled Gravity Feed (ECGF) Infusion set has been designed for safety, accuracy, ease of use and maintenance at 3% the cost of an imported device with similar functionality.
+The device is applicable for use with all existing consumables such as giving sets and syringes.
+It also features a dynamic flow control that saves on clinician time spent monitoring the therapy.

 |New Implemented Countries||Rwanda|

 EXECUTIVE TEAM INCLUDES WOMEN